baklazaner/botpress-messenger/README.md

 ## Get started

-To setup connexion of your chatbot to Messenger, you need to fill connexion settings directly in module interface.
+To setup connexion of your chatbot to Messenger, you need to fill the connexion settings directly in the module interface.
 In fact, you only need to follow these 5 steps and your bot will be active.

+Settings can also be set programmatically by providing the settings in the `${modules_config_dir}/botpress-messenger.json`

 <img alt='Connexion settings' src='assets/connexion-settings.png' width='700px'/>